Creating A WISP To Safeguard Client Data In Tax Preparation

 Conducting a comprehensive risk assessment is a crucial step in developing a successful cybersecurity plan for tax preparation businesses.
 It enables tax preparers to identify potential risks and vulnerabilities, prioritize their response, and make the necessary changes to reduce the likelihood of a data breach or cyber attack.

-Creating a Data Backup and Recovery Plan
+Creating A Data Backup And Recovery Plan

 Creating a data backup and recovery plan is a critical component of any tax preparation business’s cybersecurity plan.
 In today’s digital age, data is the lifeblood of a business, and a single cyber attack can result in significant data loss.
 That’s why it’s crucial to have a data backup and recovery plan in place to minimize the impact of a data breach.